realworldocaml/book/en/imperative-programming.md

 ((typ ocaml)(name imperative-programming/dlist.ml)(part 6))
 ```

+This completes our implementation, but there's still considerably more
+work to be done to make a really usable doubly-linked list.
+As
+mentioned earlier, you're probably better off using something like
+Core's `Doubly_linked` module that has a more complete interface and
+has more of the tricky corner cases worked out.
+Nonetheless, this
+example should serve to demonstrate some of the techniques you can use
+to build non-trivial imperative data structure in OCaml, as well as
+some of the pitfalls.

 ## Laziness and other benign effects

 There are many instances where you basically want to program in a pure
 style, but you want to make limited use of side-effects to improve the
-performance of your code, without really changing anything else.
-Such
-side effects are sometimes called _benign effects_, and they are a
+performance of your code.
+Such side effects are sometimes called
-useful way of leveraging OCaml's imperative features while still
+_benign effects_, and they are a useful way of leveraging OCaml's
-maintaining most of the benefits of pure programming.
+imperative features while still maintaining most of the benefits of
+pure programming.

-One of the simplest benign effect is _laziness_.
-A lazy value
+One of the simplest benign effects is _laziness_.
+A lazy value is one
-is one that is not computed until it is actually needed.
-In OCaml,
+that is not computed until it is actually needed.
+In OCaml, lazy
-lazy values are created using the `lazy` keyword, which can be used to
+values are created using the `lazy` keyword, which can be used to
-prefix any expression, returning a value of type `'a Lazy.t`.
-The
+convert any expression of type `s` into a lazy value of type `s
-evaluation of that expression is delayed until forced with the
+Lazy.t`.
+The evaluation of that expression is delayed until forced
-`Lazy.force` function.
+with `Lazy.force`.

 ```frag
 ((typ ocamltop)(name imperative-programming/lazy.topscript)(part 1))